Vedas – The Foundation of Hinduism

 2. Brahmanas: Brahmanas concentrate on the ritualistic side of the Vedic religion.
 They provide information on how to perform or offer prayers, ceremonies, and sacrifices.

 3. Aranyakas: These are treaties giving instructions to hermits who live in the forest.
-They are like Brahmanas only but they concentrate on the mystic aspect of a ritual rather than the description.
+They are like Brahmanas only, but they concentrate on the mystic aspect of a ritual rather than the description.

 Atharvaveda: Atharvaveda is the last of the four Vedas.
-It is also called as “Book of Magical Formulae.”
+It is also called “Book of Magical Formulae.”
 It contains spells and incantations for healing illnesses, exorcising evil spirits, and other purposes.

 1. Ayurveda (Medical Science)